 It might have taken a pandemic for some communities to realize it, but small businesses are important to local neighborhoods.
 And in most cases, small businesses have much to give back to the community.

 There are many ways that SMBs can help communities.
 These community involvement ideas for businesses are just the start.
 Be creative and proactive.
-Come up with your own place in your neighborhood rather than trying to simply check all of these boxes.
+Come up with your own place in your neighborhood rather than trying to check all of these boxes simply.
 Just focus on offering great jobs with fair pay, helping those around you in need, and bolstering neighboring small businesses.
 Together, you’ll help form a better community around you.